Howard Philips Smith

 Howard Philips Smith (born 1956) is an American writer, novelist, and photographer, known primarily for his historical works, which focus on expanding the scope of gay history, especially in New Orleans.
 His books include Unveiling the Muse: The Lost History of Gay Carnival in New Orleans and A Sojourn in Paradise: Jack Robinson in 1950s New Orleans.

 Education

 Smith grew up in Oloh, Mississippi, a small rural community near Hattiesburg.
 He attended the University of Southern Mississippi, graduating cum laude with majors in history and French.
 A Fulbright Scholarship (1977) brought him to France for study, where he attended the Université de Bourgogne, Dijon.

 After teaching English in Bordeaux, Smith was drawn back to New Orleans where he spent almost a decade during the 1980s.
 Here he collected notes for a novel and seriously pursued photography.
 In 1986, he moved to Los Angeles where his photography gained some notoriety and by 1995, he was included in the exhibition P.L.A.N.: Photography Los Angeles Now, curated by Robert Sobiezek and Tim Wride at the Los Angeles County Museum of Art.
+In addition, he served as president of the board of directors for the Los Angeles Center for Photographic Studies from 1993-94.